 The Wells Fargo Visa Signature earns 5x points on up to $12,500 spent on gas, grocery, and drugstore purchases for the first 6 months, and 1 point on all other purchases.
 When redeeming points earned on the Wells Fargo Visa Signature for airfare, you’ll get 50% more value than redeeming them for cash back (for example 20,000 points is worth $300 towards airfare) making points worth 1.5¢ each, increasing the return on spend for the 5x categories to 7.5% for the first six months.

 You can achieve even higher redemption value by spending $50,000 on the Wells Fargo Visa Signature in a year, which bumps the redemption value up to 1.75¢ per point towards airfare.
-So the base rate 1.5% cash back earned on the Cash Wise Visa effectively becomes a 2.625% return on everyday spend, and the 1.8% on mobile wallet purchases translates into 3.15% return towards airfare.
+So the base rate 1.5% cash back earned on the Cash Wise Visa effectively becomes a 2.625% return on everyday spend, and the 1.8% on digital wallet purchases translates into 3.15% return towards airfare.
 Those are top returns on your spend, and in line with top-tier rewards programs.

 Transfer Wells Fargo Go Far Rewards to Another Account

 The key to extracting maximum value from Go Far Rewards lies in the ability to transfer points to anyone without any fees attached.
 While other programs, for example, Membership Rewards, impose harsh restrictions on transferring points between members, Go Far Rewards has a simple points transfer interface that allows you to transfer between member accounts free of charge, even when one member holds a cash back card and the other a points earning card.